Bryanf20/aws-udacity-project-1/project/report-template.md

 ## Summary

 This is a regression model built from Kaggle Bike Sharing demand dataset.
-After the initial training a score of 1.84484 was gotten and when i split the datetime column to hour, day, month and year I got a score of 0.46624.
-But when i tune the some hyper parameters, i didn't notice any change in the score.
+After the initial training a score of 1.84484 was gotten and when i split the datetime column to hour, day, week, month and year I got a score of 0.46063.
+But when i tune the some hyper parameters, I had a score of 0.45665.

 I believe that with other training algorithms and spending more time on tuning the hyper parameters i can improve my score.